-Civil Rights & Police Brutality Lawyer
+Civil Right & Police Brutality Lawyer in NYC

 The people of New York City rely on their men and women in blue for protection.
 Yet in today’s volatile political climate, many also fear for their rights and lives when they encounter New York Police Department (NYPD) officers.
 Police officers have been the centerpieces of dozens of recent lawsuits regarding unjustified brutality, excessive force, beatings, rough treatment, human rights violations, and shootings.
 Victims of police brutality need strong allies by their sides to hold offenders accountable.
 The legal team at Pazer, Epstein, Jaffe & Fein, P.C. can be this ally.